top of page

 • A permaculture demonstration restoration garden

-The educational programming at The Root is an important initiative for the SSI Farmland Trust as a way to extend our vision from just acquiring and managing farmland - to connecting farmers, food entrepreneurs, and the island's population at large.
+The Root is also home to our Learning Centre.
+Educational programming at The Root is an important initiative for the SSI Farmland Trust as a way to extend our vision from just acquiring and managing farmland - to connecting farmers, food entrepreneurs, and the island's population at large.

 If you are an expert or have an idea for a demonstration or workshop, let us know!